l1m-io/l1m/api/README.md

 # l1m

-A low-level API to extract structured data from text and images using LLMs.
+A Proxy to extract structured data from text and images using LLMs.

 ## API Endpoints